timthedevguy/ApexUtils/README.md

 easy for you to get your content in to the APEX interface.
 Once your content is in you could have an entire Javascript mini-application with the main APEX interface.

+### I want to try it!!!
+1. Go to your browser of choice Extension store
+2. Search for and install TamperMonkey (others may work, this is just the one I know)
+3. Navigate to your APEX console (TamperMonkey will record what URL you have loaded when you create the script and will only load it again on that page)
+4. Click on TamperMonkey icon in toolbar, click 'Create a New Script...'
+5. Copy contents of example/FlatMapMonkey.js to the editor, **replace all text in editor**
+6. Hit Ctrl+S or File --> Save to save script
+7. Click on Apex tab in browser and reload
+8. ApexUtils menu will appear in 5s (to let page complete load)

+In this example I have included a zoomable/navigable flat map 'FMAP' of the universe made by Ausecko @ ausecko.com (used with permission) and the default 'HELP' button.

+Enjoy !!! :)